 If his lover were to enter into his head she would find “herself looped with the creep of varying light.”
 The only thing that is of interest moving in his mind is the light.
 It would loop around her slowly and constantly.
 This is somewhat of a malevolent force in the speaker’s mind.
 It is related to his own internal thoughts and opinions about himself.
 This is how he thinks, and now his “darling” is metaphorically being exposed to it.

-It is more than clear at this point that he does not really want her to know that there are coagulating, stringy and “infected circles” moving through his mind “like bullies.”
-This speaks to a deep unhappiness that seems to be integral to his sense of being.
+It is more than clear at this point that he does not really want her to know that there are coagulating, stringy, and “infected circles” moving through his mind “like bullies.”
+This speaks to deep unhappiness that seems to be integral to his sense of being.

 He continues to expand his mind and the impact it has on his own, and maybe now his lover’s, everyday life.
 There are “Delusions” in his mind that shrink and grow inside him, from the size of a woman’s glove to then oozing “inclusively outwards.”